 Ontario's population has grown a whopping 11.2% in a span of 10 years -- from 2007 to 2017.
 Today, it's home to almost 14.2 million people.
 At the time this article was updated which was in June of 2021, the population of Ontario now sits at a mega 14,745,040 million!
 It shouldn't be a surprise though, as it's also home to both the capital and the most populous city in the country.

-Luckily, the majority of them have access to free health insurance coverage in Ontario.
+Luckily, the majority of Ontarians have access to free health insurance coverage in Ontario.
 The keyword here is the majority, as there are still half a million uninsured people in the province.

 If you're one of these 500,000 uninsured folks, now is the best time to get health insurance.
 It's bad enough to get into an injury-causing accident, but it's worse to face it without insurance.

 Don't worry.
 This post will help make finding the right health coverage a lot easier.

 Canada's public health insurance makes healthcare more accessible and affordable.
 Each province has its own version of publicly-funded healthcare services.

 For instance, Ontarians have the Ontario Health Insurance Plan (OHIP).
 British Columbia's version is the Medical Services Plan (MSP).
 In Alberta, there's the Alberta Health Care Insurance Plan (AHCIP).